backstage/backstage/.changeset/brave-books-pretend.md

 '@backstage/plugin-playlist': patch
 ---

-change color of delete icon to red in playlist table
+change color of delete icon to secondary in playlist table